truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 {{< expand "Using the Create Interactive Arguments Editor" "v" >}}
 {{< trueimage src="/images/SCALE/CLI/Account/GroupCreateInteractiveArgumentsEditor.png" alt="Group Create Interactive Arguments Editor" id="1: Group Create Interactive Arguments Editor" >}}

-The interactive arguments editor provides a text user interface (TUI) where you can configure parameters and options.
-The TUI also provides some information on required parameters, defaults, and expected input types (string, boolean, integer, or array).
+The interactive arguments editor provides a text user interface (TUI) where you can configure properties and options.
+The TUI also provides some information on required properties, defaults, and expected input types (string, boolean, integer, or array).

-In the TUI, most parameters are initially marked as comments with the `#` symbol, indicating that they are not yet configured.
+In the TUI, most properties are initially marked as comments with the `#` symbol, indicating that they are not yet configured.
 However, `name:` is shown as a required field.

-To provide values for the other parameters, you need to remove the `#` comment designator from the corresponding line in the TUI.
+To provide values for the other properties, you need to remove the `#` comment designator from the corresponding line in the TUI.

 {{< hint type=tip >}}
 A group name is the only required value for group creation.
 If a group identification number is not provided, it is automatically filled with the next one available.
-All other parameters are optional.
+All other properties are optional.

-See the relevant rows in [Configuration parameters](#create-configuration-parameters) for more information.
+See the relevant rows in [Configuration Properties](#create-configuration-properties) for more information.
 {{< /hint >}}

-A space is required between the provided parameters and entered values, for example `name: test_group`.
+A space is required between the provided properties and entered values, for example `name: test_group`.

 Press <kbd>F2</kbd> or click **Save** to save the modified file.